How to Bet on Basketball: Pro Tips for Smarter NBA Wagers

 Get to Know Coaching Tendencies

-You can glean a lot from watching players, but don’t forget to pay attention to the sidelines too.
-Understanding the quirks and tendencies of NBA coaches will help you immensely when predicting the final outcome of a game.
-For instance, San Antonio Spurs coach Gregg Popovich and Golden State Warriors coach Steve Kerr both like to rest their best players during the fourth quarter of blowouts, thereby decreasing individual player stats and lowering the overall point total.
+You can glean a lot from evaluating players, but the overall game plan is equally important to the success of an NBA team.
+Understanding the quirks and tendencies of NBA coaches is a key part of the equation when handicapping NBA games.
+Consider the influence of coaching strategy on player statistics, as well.
+Certain coaches prefer to rest their best players during the fourth quarter of blowouts, thereby decreasing individual player stats and lowering the overall point total.

-On the flip side, Minnesota Timberwolves coach Tom Thibodeau rides his stars into the ground, thereby driving up scores, while also increasing the odds of fatigue and injury from one game to the next.
-Understanding these kinds of tendencies can be invaluable when predicting point spreads and final scores.
+On the flip side, other coaches will continue to ride their stars into the ground, thereby driving up scores while also increasing the odds of fatigue and injury from one game to the next.
+Understanding these tendencies can be invaluable when predicting point spreads and final scores.

 Understand Scoring and the Pace Factor